Randy Rhoads: Audition

 Upon returning to England, Osbourne was introduced in a pub to former Rainbow bassist Bob Daisley by a Jet Records employee named Arthur Sharpe, and the pair hit it off and decided to work together.
 Unhappy with the guitarist they were initially working with, Osbourne mentioned to Daisley that he had recently met a talented young guitarist in Los Angeles by the name of Randy Rhoads.
 The new group's management intended to keep the lineup all British and was reluctant to hire an unknown American guitarist, but manager Don Arden eventually relented.
-Rhoads flew to England only to return home a couple of days later, being turned away by English customs at Heathrow Airport when he didn't have the necessary work permit.
+Rhoads flew to England only to return home a couple of days later, being turned away by English customs at Heathrow Airport when he did not have the necessary work permit.
 A representative from Jet Records was dispatched to clear the matter up but he never arrived, and Rhoads spent the night in a holding cell before being handcuffed and put on a plane back to the United States the next day.
 Osbourne subsequently called him to apologize, and arrangements were made for Rhoads to return to England with the proper paperwork.
-Rhoads flew to England on November 27, 1979, and met with Osbourne and Daisley at the Jet Records' offices in London.
+Rhoads flew to England on November 27, 1979, and met with Osbourne and Daisley at the Jet Records offices in London.
 The trio traveled by train to Osbourne's home, Bullrush Cottage in Staffordshire, which also housed a rehearsal space.
 It was here that Rhoads lived with Osbourne, his then-wife Thelma, and their two children, during his first weeks in England.
 Years later, Osbourne said in his autobiography that he could not understand why a musician as talented as Rhoads would want to get involved with a "bloated alcoholic wreck" like himself.